Here are some ways to keep your house clean and your allergies under control.

-Wear a mask.
-When you're done with your housework, leave the house for a few hours.
+Wear a mask when you clean.
+And when you're done with your housework, leave the house for a few hours.
 It will limit your exposure to allergens you kicked up into the air.

 Keep the bathroom free of mold.
 Scrub the tile regularly.
 Don't forget the shower curtain, too.
 You may be able to toss it in the washing machine.

 Wash sheets weekly in hot water.
 Make sure it's at least 130 F. That's hot enough to kill dust mites.
-If your child has allergies, do the same with stuffed animals.
+If your child has allergies, do the same with any washable stuffed animals.